How Lisbon is powering a cargo bike revolution

 1. Subsidy schemes: In 2020, Lisbon introduced a €3 million bicycle subsidy scheme, reserving half a million euros specifically for cargo bikes.
 In 2021, a new subsidy scheme will see the light, including maintenance and accessories vouchers as well as cargo bike subsidies for businesses.

-2. Cargo bikes loans: The municipality has been offering long-term loans of cargo bikes to families, by far the most successful initiative.
+2. Cargo bikes loans: families, by far the most successful initiative.
 In 2020, 25 families tried a cargo bike for at least a month, and five ended up purchasing one after the experiment.

 3. Green procurement: The Lisbon municipality leads by example with its own fleet: